garminwizard/garmin/README.md

 `bin/Debug/net8.0/garmin command`

-# What next
+# Garmin wizard

 - Download the [Garmin wizard](https://github.com/garminwizard/garminwizard-homepage)
-- Copy the products.db to that project.
+- Copy the products.db to that projects `static/garmin` directory.
 - Adapt the wizard to your needs.